JurgenCruz/HomeServerSetup/Create and configure arr applications stack.md

     7. Click "Test" and then "Save".
 6. Navigate to "Settings" > "General".
 7. Copy the API Key to a notepad as we will need it later.
-8. To configure the "Profiles", "Quality" and "Custom Formats" tabs, it is recommended to use the following guide: https://trash-guides.info/Sonarr/

 ## Configure Prowlarr